clothes dryer shopping

 Dryer capacity

-The first thing you’ve got to figure out when it comes to a clothes dryer is how large you need it to be.
-Are you living by yourself in a little flat, or part of a big family?
-How much clothing do you and your family wear (and subsequently wash) on a weekly basis?
-Capacities tends to range from 4kg to 10kg, but if you’ve got no clue about your capacity needs, consider these two tips:
+The first thing to figure out when it comes to a clothes dryer is how large you need it to be.
+Are you living by yourself or are you part of a big family?
+How much clothing do you and your family wash on a weekly basis?
+Dryer capacity tends to range from 4kg to 10kg, but if you’ve got no clue about your capacity needs, here are a couple of tips:

 Dryer Features

-Common features across models and most price points include stainless steel drums, extended tumbling cycles, multiple choices for temperature, cycle options for different kinds of clothing, safety locks and no-wrinkle functions.
-Some key features to look out for in any type of dryer include:
+Common features across most models and price points include stainless steel drums, extended tumbling cycles, multiple temperature choices, cycle options for different kinds of clothing, safety locks and no-wrinkle functions.
+Some additional features to look out for in any type of dryer include:

-- Size: apart from load capacity, it’s also important to measure the space where you want to fit one in, as not all dryers are the same size.
+• Size: apart from load capacity, it’s also important to measure the space where you want to fit the dryer, as not all models are the same size.

-- Auto-sensing: this is a particularly helpful feature that automatically stops the drying process once it senses that the load is dry, which helps to keep your clothes from over-drying, as well as save you on electricity bills.
+• Auto-sensing: this is a particularly helpful feature that automatically stops the dryer once it senses that the load is dry.
+This helps keep your clothes from over-drying and saves on electricity bills.

-- Electronic display: the more advanced the dryer is, the more high-tech the front panel will be.
-Electronic displays allow you to see at a glance how much time is remaining and when systems such as the lint filter or water container need to be emptied.
+• Electronic display: the more advanced the dryer is, the more high-tech the front panel will be.
+Electronic displays allow you to see at a glance how much time is remaining and when the lint filter or water container needs to be emptied.

 Which type of clothes dryer should I buy?

-While there are certainly pros and cons to each type of dryer, it might ultimately come down to your budget in terms of which one you will settle on.
-Nevertheless, we hope you found this guide helpful!
-To offer an extra hand in regards to which brand to buy, why not check out our customer ratings for clothes dryers, which can be found via the link below:
+As there are pros and cons to each type of dryer, it ultimately comes down to your budget and personal needs.
+To help you decide which brand to buy, why not check out our customer ratings for clothes dryers, which can be found via the link below.

 Clothes Dryer Reviews & Ratings